-REMOTE congress: will medicine be part of air ambulance technology to improve lifesaving missions with helicopters?
+HEMS and SAR: will medicine on air ambulance improve lifesaving missions with helicopters?

-SIAARTI organization in collaboration with Leonardo Helicopters organized a Congress in Vergiate (Italy).
+In 2018, SIAARTI, in cooperation with Leonardo Helicopters, organized the REMOTE congress in order to sensibilize and raise awareness on air ambulance (HEMS and SAR) world’s needs.
 They brought together more than 600 physicians from all over the world.
-Medicine applied to technology can help the most important aeronautic companies in building, even more, performing aircraft to save patient's life.
+Medicine applied to technology can help the most important aeronautic companies in building, even more, performing aircraft to save patients’ life.

-VERGIATE (Varese, Italy) – Saving lives requires a continuing research, improving solutions and technologies.
-SIAARTI and Leonardo Helicopters organized the REMOTE congress, and its aim was very clear: gather physicians, medics, EMTs, and nurses involving them in a journey in the HEMS world looking at its future.
+Saving lives requires continuing research, improving solutions and technologies.
+The aim of SIAARTI and Leonardo Helicopters was very clear: gather physicians, medics, EMTs, and nurses involving them in a journey in the HEMS world looking at its future.